DhruvPatel01/notebooks/Physics/Theoretical_Minimum/CM-Notes.md

 Conclusion: H changes only if L has **explicit** time dependence.
 In other words, if the system is time-translaction invariant then quantity H is conserved.

-H is called Hamilonian, and is an energy of the system.
+H is called Hamiltonian, and is an energy of the system.

 ### Example: Motion of a particle in a potential